Enjoying our puzzle hints?

 Why is “RACK” in the Green group?

-a frame for holding weights
+a piece of equipment for holding weights

 Blue group — PICTURE TAKEN FROM A FILM